 Whenever a domain name is purchased, the purchaser consents to the Uniform Domain Dispute Resolution Policy (UDRP).
-In the event of a dispute, it must be filed with the World Intellectual Property Organization (WIPO).
+The UDRP requires disputes to be filed with the World Intellectual Property Organization (WIPO).

 It has been established that where a domain name registrant is found to be a domain name squatter, or otherwise have no rights to the trade mark, they will have likely be found to have registered the domain in ‘bad faith’.

-However, it must be kept in mind that the person applying to have the domain transferred to them have a right to the mark.
-This will usually mean, the applicant will be the trade mark owner, or its representative.
+However, it must be kept in mind that the party disputing the domain name registration must have a legitimate right to the mark.

-If WIPO finds that the registrant does not have rights to the domain, or has otherwise registered the name in bad faith, then WIPO can order to have the domain transferred to the trade mark holder.
+If WIPO finds that the registrant does not have a right to the domain name, or has otherwise registered the name in bad faith, then it can order to have the domain transferred to the trade mark holder.

 Cease and Desist Letter

-It is always recommended to specifically happen if the infringing party fails to comply with the cease and desist letter.
+Ideally, the letter should also specify the consequences if the alleged infringing party fails to comply with the cease and desist letter.